★ BCA CONQUAS-Driven Engineering-Led Submission-Ready Reports

 How long do I have to report defects?

 Twelve months from key collection.
-The first month is the most important window: the developer's site team is still active, materials are still on site, and rectification is fastest.
+The first month is the most important window: the project contractor is still mobilised on site, materials are still on site, and rectification is fastest.

 Should I bring family members or friends?